 Andy Staples, ASGCA, ASLA

-Andy was brought to the game of golf at the age of seven by his dad, having learned the game at West Bend Country Club, in West Bend, WI, a turn of the century course designed by William Langford & Theodore Moreau.
 As a kid, Andy’s family vacationed at a lake cottage near Rome, WI, and it was there Andy began practicing his bunker shots in and around the sand beach, initially playing to a stick in the ground.
 This target evolved into a flat “green,” set on top of a sand ledge, surrounded by sandy grasses and native pine trees.
 This rudimentary sand green expanded to include 9 teeing grounds (including an “island” tee from the boat dock), small retaining walls, and transplanted trees.
 He eventually routed his course around the property and held his own golf tournament with his brothers each weekend.
 Seeing his creative dedication, Andy’s dad asked him if he knew that people designed golf courses for a living.
 It was then, at the age of 12, that Andy knew exactly what he wanted to do when he grew up.

 In his early 20s, Andy began his career in golf with Wadsworth Golf Construction Company, a world-renowned golf course builder.
 These early construction experiences (mostly throughout the Midwest) is where he learned firsthand the nuts and bolts of implementing an architect’s design.
 Andy would go on to work with Jerry Slack, Bob Graves, Damian Pascuzzo, John Fought, Brian Curley and Lee Schmidt.